strawstack/ArrivalLanguage/README.md

 Pass rectangular characters through some sort of filter.
 So, a rigid circle character fills in pre placed fluid shaped, but only if there is enough overlay between the filled in rectangles, and the fluid shapes

 Each letter is some circles and lines.
 Each sentence is a mush of those letters into a circle

+# TODO

+- [x] Proof of concept
+- [x] Design prototype alphabet
+- [x] Ability to place blob at larger radius
+- [x] First point of line should not jitter
+- [x] Line jitter should be random walk
+- [x] Make circles into ellipse
+- [x] Add effects for letter frequency
+    - [x] 1 - 2 lines inside
+- [x] Add noise like small dots and lines
+    - [x] Could be a slightly fainter color